Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is it time for this history to be revisited ... ?

-Why won't the USA discuss its colonial intake of convicts from England to 1775, up to 65,000 people ...
+Why won't the USA reasonably discuss its colonial intake of convicts from England to 1775, up to 65,000 people ...
 Who owned/insured the convict ships to Australia 1786-1868 and why is it that Australians still don't ask about them?
-Surely, we would imagine that the descendants of the 162,000 or so convicts - men, women and children - sent to Australia would want to know who sent their ancestors to the Australian colonies, but the question seems to have no takers.
-It's very mysterious and needs looking into as an omission in history ... ???
-Do the owners of the convict ships escape scrutiny because the owners of slave ships still also mostly escape scrutiny?
+Did the convict contractors know each other or know of each other?
+Surely, we would imagine that the descendants of the 162,000 or so convicts - men, women and children - sent to Australia - would want to know who sent/took their ancestors to the Australian colonies, but the question seems to have no takers.
+It's very mysterious and maybe needs looking into as a blank spot in history, an omission in history ... ???
+Do the owners of the convict ships escape scrutiny because the owners of slave ships also still mostly escape scrutiny?

-2021: Various webpages changed here due to the near-completion of a new book by Dan Byrnes and Ken Cozens, Merchant Networks: North America, Britain, India and Colonial Australasia, 1764-1864, which will become available soon; hopefully late in 2021.
+2021: Various webpages changed here due to the completion of a new book by Dan Byrnes and Ken Cozens, Merchant Networks: North America, Britain, India and Colonial Australasia, 1764-1864, which will become available soon, in 2022.

 Late 2016: Dan Byrnes in Australia and Peter Dickson (UK) are looking anew at John Rose in Virginia, died 1802-1803, a lawyer employed by London-based merchant Duncan Campbell (1726-1803) to collect Campbell's debts due to the American War of Independence.
 The debts were worth about 8000 pounds sterling by 1787.
-This work in time may become an addendum for the book Merchant Networks.
-It may also become a new last chapter for the online book that Dan Byrnes had thought was finished, now found online on this domain, The Blackheath Connection.
+This work in time became an addendum for the book Merchant Networks.
 From 1803, John Rose's role was taken over by a relative of his in Virginia, Lawrence Berry.
 The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - so work continues.
 Ed

 29 January 2013: Sydney historian (Prof.) Gary Sturgess laments the fact that the spot on Sydney Harbour where Gov. Phillip landed in January 1788 is now marked with, of all things, a portaloo.
 How to honour the spot more appropriately? is his question.
 See: Sturgess here.